United States Bankruptcy Court

 Parties wishing to move by notice of presentment should consult Local Bankruptcy Rules 9074-1 and 2002-2 to determine what matters may be handled on presentment.
 These rules also describe the notice and filing requirements when presenting a motion or application by presentment.
 If you have a question regarding whether a matter may be heard on presentment, please contact Chambers.

 Motions for relief from stay will not be considered on presentment.
 All motions for relief from stay in all chapters must have a hearing date and require an appearance even if unopposed.

-Parties do not need to contact Chambers to schedule a date and time for presentment, and do need to contact the Courtroom Deputy for a hearing date in the event there is an objection.
+Parties do not need to contact Chambers to schedule a date and time for presentment.
+The Court will schedule a hearing in the event there is an objection filed.